mkuzak/estep-checklist/checklist-verbose.md

 - [editorconfig](http://editorconfig.org/)
 > Using editor config is not necessary, but saves a lot of time and keeps developers from straying from the style choice and helps to
-> avoid some formating caused problems (line ending differences, tabs vs spaces)
+> avoid some formatting caused problems (line ending differences, tabs vs spaces)

-- applied code style in automated way if possible (i.e using linters and code formaters)
+- applied code style in automated way if possible (i.e using linters and code formatters)
 > Use of linters will not only help to keep code cleaner but will also help finding bugs

 - dev environment docker images in Dockerhub (with Dockerfile)